X

 Director’s Liability in a Company

-The directors may be held jointly or collectively accountable for any and all conduct detrimental to the company’s interests.
-Although the Director and the Company are separate entities, the Director can be held liable on the Company’s behalf in the following circumstances:
+The directors can be held responsible together or separately for any actions that harm the company’s interests.
+Even though the director and the company are different, the director can be held accountable for the company in these situations:

 • SEBI can take legal action against directors who fail to make the required disclosures under the SEBI (Acquisition of Shares & Takeovers) Regulations, 1997, and SEBI (Prohibition of Insider Trading) Regulations, 1992.